-The Golf Courses Fund has a contract with an unrelated organization to provide golf cart and general equipment maintenance for a three-year term beginning October 1, 2017 with a two year renewal option.
+The Golf Courses Fund has a contract with an unrelated organization to provide golf cart and general equipment maintenance for a three-year term beginning October 1, 2017 with a two year renewal option, that was extended to September 30, 2022.
 The total minimum cost to the Golf Courses Fund on this contract is approximately \$62,000 for each year under the initial contract.